Nicky-muindi/alx-higher_level_programming/0x01-python-if_else_loops_functions/README.md

-A# Python - if/else, loops, functions
+# Python - if/else, loops, functions

 In this project, I began utilizing conditionals and loops in Python by using `if`, `if ... else`, `break`, `continue`, `pass`, and `range` statements with `while` and